yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/3ds-setup-sdk.md

 <script src="https://sdk-web.y.uno/v1.1/static/js/main.min.js"></script>
 ```

+> 📘 Credentials
+>
+> See the credentials page for more information: https://docs.y.uno/reference/authentication

 ## Step 2: Get the Setup Id

 Before starting the payment flow,  you have to request a setup Id (`three_d_secure_setup_id`).
 For each payment, you need to generate a new `three_d_secure_setup_id`.
 Use the [3DS Setup](ref:3ds-setup) endpoint to get the `three_d_secure_setup_id`.
 You need to inform your Yuno `account_id` and the card information used in the payment.